 This must be called in the same process as the pane.
-Use capi:apply-in-pane-process Or capi:execute-with-interface if necessary.
+Use apply-in-pane-process, apply-in-pane-process-if-alive Or execute-with-interface if necessary.

-12.8.7 Image access
+13.9.8 Image access

 You can read and write pixel values in an image via an Image Access object, but only if the image is a Plain Image.
 You can ensure you have a Plain Image by using the result of